 In 1958 the Australian Army tested five small 4-wheel-drive vehicles with an eye toward replacing the UK-built Austin Champ, which had been in use by the Army since 1950, alongside surplus WWII jeeps still in service.
 The Champ seen in this photo by Alf Van Beem is a 1954 model in Britain.

-One of the vehicles tested was a Willys CJ-3B, purchased commercially in Australia in May 1958.
-The results of that test appear in a document titled "Army Design Establishment, Report No. TI 1762C: Truck, 1/4 ton, 4x4 (Willys CJ-3B)".
+One of the vehicles tested was a standard commercial Willys CJ-3B.
+The results of that test appear in a document titled Army Design Establishment, Report No. TI 1762C: Truck, 1/4 ton, 4x4 (Willys CJ-3B).

 The move of the spare tire was apparently related to the conversion of the Australian Jeeps to right-hand-drive, and to the question of visibility mentioned below.
 The terms "offside" and "near side" are leftovers from the cavalry era, and refer to the right and left sides of a horse (from the rider's perspective).

+In the end, the Australian Army chose the new Series II Land Rover.
 Meanwhile, the RAAF bought the civilian CJ-3B as a Royal Australian Air Force Jeep.